Murder of Julie Van Espen: Aftermath

 The day after his arrest, Bakelmans' Facebook account was deleted due to hundreds of people sending him hateful messages.
 Minister of Justice Koen Geens cancelled the Midsummer party planned in Leuven "out of respect and compassion for the parents, family and social network of Julie" on 8 May.
 Social media users, including singer Belle Pérez and psychologist Goedele Liekens, condemned the assault on Van Espen, with hashtags such as "#enough", "#MeToo" and "#JulieVanEspen" being used to command attention to the case, to raise awareness on sexual violence, and to address that Bakelmans had been walking free while being convicted of rape twice before.
 Over 15,000 people walked in a silent march in Antwerp for Van Espen on 12 May.
 The "Partij voor de Poëzie" hung posters in locations around Belgium where women felt sexually intimidated, to denounce sexual violence.

 On 18 May, over 2000 people attended Van Espen's funeral: seven hundred relatives, friends and acquaintances inside the church, and around 1600 people following the service outside.
 During the church ceremony, relatives of Van Espen made a public request to change the name of the bridge near which her body was found to "Zonnebrug" in her memory.

 Sentence

 On 21 December 2021, the jury of the Assize Court of Antwerp sentenced Steve Bakelmans to life imprisonment, a release to the sentencing court of 15 years and a period of 20 years security.

+Impact and Sociatal changes

+The murder of Julie Van Espen accelerated efforts in Belgium to prevent and address sexual violence at multiple levels of society.